This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Duke of York claims throne

 Richard, Duke of York returned from Ireland to claim the throne of England as a direct descendant of Edward III.
-The Lords refused to abandon Henry VI and Parliament agreed he should remain King until his death.
-Then Richard or his heir should become the next king of England.
+The Lords refused to abandon Henry VI and Parliament agreed he should remain King until his death after which Richard or his heir should become the next king of England.

 Battle of Wakefield